-Indicate by check mark whether the registrant (1) has fi Exchange Act of 1934 during the preceding 12 months reports), and (2) has been subject to such filing require (or for such shorter per iod that the registrant was required to file such Indicate by check mark whether the registrant has submpursuant to Rule 405 of Regulation S-T (§232.405 of the registrant was required to submit such files).
-Yes nis chapter) during the Indicate by check mark whether the registrant is a large reporting company or an emerging growth company.
-So reporting company" and "emerging growth company" is ee definition of "large a accelerated filer," "accelerated filer," "smaller Large accelerated filer Accelerated filer 🗵 Non-accelerated filer ; Smaller reporting company 🗵 ] Emerging growth company If an emerging growth company, indicate by check mar complying with any new or revised financial accounting • • Indicate by check mark whether the registrant is a shell Act).
-Yes ☐ No ☒ company (as defined i n Rule 12b-2 of the Exchange Securities registered pursuant to Section 12(b) of the A ct: Title of each class Common Stock, par value \$0.01 per share Trading Symbol CLPR Name of each exchange on which registered New York Stock Exchange
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box

+Non-accelerated filer \Box

+Accelerated filer 🖾 Smaller reporting company 🖾 Emerging growth company 🖾

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.01 per share CLPR New York Stock Exchange

-As of April 22, 2021, there were 16,063,228 shares of the Registrant's Common Stock outstanding.
+As of May 10, 2021, there were 16,063,228 shares of the Registrant's Common Stock outstanding.